Last updated on February 27, 2025

 The Ultimate Guard Boulder 100+ boxes get the job done.
 They’re on the cheaper end and they’re not particularly pretty, but they’ll protect your decks and are pretty sturdy.
 The edges are only slightly rounded but it’s enough to avoid any backpack-breaking accidents.
 The inside is smooth and they don’t easily open up on their own.

-Ultimate Guard Boulder 100+ Deck Case Onyx
+Ultimate Guard Boulder Deck Case 100+ Solid White

 Best Midrange Option

-Ultra Pro Satin Tower
+Ultra PRO Satin Tower

-The first thing to note here is that Ultra Pro is a really trustworthy brand.
+The first thing to note here is that Ultra PRO is a really trustworthy brand.
 They’re a classic name among Magic and other TCG players for a reason.
 The Satin Tower has a pretty accessible price range and provides some really great quality protection for your cards.

-This deck box is spacious enough to comfortably hold 100 double-sleeved cards and it even includes a small compartment for dice and counters.
+This deck box is spacious enough to comfortably hold 100 double-sleeved cards and it includes a small compartment for dice and counters.
 It’s very sturdy and the soft finish on its edges prevent it from damaging any bag you throw it into.
 The inside of the box is also pretty much perfectly smooth so there’s no risk of your cards getting damaged while inside.

-Ultra Pro Blue Satin Tower Deck Box
+Ultra Pro Satin Tower Deck Box | Black | 1-Pack

 The “Cadillac” of EDH Boxes — Top Pick